Cak3RunneR/Project-1/README.md

+Sure, here's the brief README description for your GitHub repository:

 Simple Shop System in C++
 This project represents a simple shop system implemented in C++.
 It utilizes basic object-oriented programming concepts such as encapsulation, aggregation, and composition.